ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 IdleCount=10
 ```

-In the worst case scenario we will have 30 machines: 20, because this is how many builds can be
+In the worst case scenario we will have 30 machines: 20, because this is how
-run concurrently and 10 extra, because we want to fulfil the docker+machine policy to have
+many builds can be run concurrently and 10 extra, because we want to fulfill
-at least 10 idle machines.
+the `docker+machine` policy to have at least 10 idle machines.

 **Example 2:**